 The Saver’s Tax Credit

 In addition to the tax savings available for your contributions to a 401(k), the IRS also offers the Saver’s Credit if your Adjusted Gross Income (AGI) doesn’t exceed certain maximums.
-This credit offers a dollar-for-dollar reduction of your federal income tax bill.
-In 2016, single taxpayers whose AGI doesn’t exceed $18,500 can receive a credit up to $1,000 and married taxpayers with an AGI of $37,000 or less can receive up to $2,000.
+This credit offers a dollar-for-dollar reduction of your income tax bill.
+In 2017, single taxpayers whose AGI didn’t exceed $18,500 can receive a credit up to $1,000 and married taxpayers with an AGI of $37,000 or less can receive up to $2,000.
 If your AGI doesn’t exceed these thresholds, you are at least 18 years of age and are not a dependent of another taxpayer, then you can decrease your tax liability with the Saver’s Credit.

 Misconceptions About 401(k) Contributions